Jot-codes/dots-hyphens-hashes/markdown.md

 *paper bags
 *suitcases
 *cardboard boxes
-in a seperate room and close the door to this room.
+in a separate room and close the door to this room.

 ### Sleeping
 1. Go to bed and fall asleep.
-1. Hear quite meowing somwhere in the house.
+1. Hear quite meowing somewhere in the house.
 1. Have a look at the clock.
 Yes, it's 3AM!
 Meowing is getting closer.
 1. Quickly cover yourself with a blanket and pretend that you are sleeping.